Common questions asked by patients considering Breast Augmentation or Breast Reduction Surgery

 Does getting Implants or a Breast Reduction hurt?

 Whilst everyone’s experience of surgery and healing are different, the answer is that discomfort and pain are part of nearly any surgical journey.
-Surgeons can help minimise the discomfort you experience after surgery by using long lasting local anesthetic agents (numbing solutions) in the area being operated on, along with post-surgical pain management strategies which may include pain relief medications.
+Surgeons can help minimise the discomfort you experience after surgery by using long-lasting local anaesthetic agents (numbing solutions) in the area being operated on, along with post-surgical pain management strategies which may include pain relief medications.
 It might even help you to consider staying a few extra nights in the hospital if you are concerned about having adequate at-home support or pain management after your surgery.

 The hardest thing about getting implants or having a breast reduction or breast lift is the feeling of not being able to get physically comfortable enough to get a really good night’s sleep.